-During preparation of the initial IRWM Plan, the group recognized that many of the small water systems and DACs of the region could benefit from independent evaluation and assistance toward improving operations.
+During preparation of the Phase I IRWM Plan, the RWMG recognized that many of the small water systems and DACs of the region could benefit from independent evaluation and assistance toward improving operations.
 Early on, a relationship with the California Rural Water Association was forged.
 This organization is "dedicated to meeting the needs of water and wastewater systems by providing quality information, training and technical assistance in maintaining a high level of service to their communities" (California Rural Water Association, 2011).
 One of CRWA's services is to assess the needs of rural water systems with respect to each system's Technical, Managerial, and Financial (TMF) capacity for meeting applicable laws and regulations regarding drinking water and sustainability over the long term (California Rural Water Association, 2011).

-During the autumn of 2011, the CRWA conducted needs assessments of 22 water systems in Inyo, Mono, and Kern Counties (Figure 10-1).
-These assessments were funded through a DWR Planning Grant and were conducted at 6 tribes, 10 public entities, and 6 private mutual water systems.
+During the autumn of 2011, the CRWA conducted needs assessments of 22 water systems in the region (Figure 10-1).
+These assessments were funded through a DWR Planning Grant and were conducted at six tribes, ten public entities, and six private mutual water systems.
 Operators or board members of each system provided information to the CRWA representative, and they discussed the organizational capacity to provide safe drinking water and to comply with laws and regulations over the foreseeable future.
 These independent and standardized evaluations provided an opportunity to remind and/or educate each system operator about any outstanding needs for improving the TMF capacity of the system in a non-regulatory context.

 A report that summarized problems identified in the needs assessments identified some common issues faced by small water systems in the Inyo-Mono Region (Reger, 2012).
 Five of the 22 systems had water quality issues because of either arsenic or uranium contamination in their water supply.
-Only one of these five is currently at the point where they are capable of moving to another source and therefore eliminating the concern.
-The other four still require additional funding or technical assistance to be able to address their contamination.
-As another fundamental problem, three of the 22 systems had managerial difficulties with day-to-day operations and inadequate information about the system infrastructure (Reger, 2012).
+As another fundamental problem, three of the 22 systems had managerial difficulties with day-to-day operations and inadequate information about system infrastructure (Reger, 2012).